 In 1944 he was offered a contract to return to Memphis by manager Doc Prothro.
 Prothro was surprised when Kinder turned him down again.
 “I need pitchers,” claimed Prothro.
 “The Illinois Central Railroad needs pipe-fitters,” responded Ellis.
 Two days later, Prothro substantially upped his offer, and Kinder put his uniform back on.
 It is not known how the Illinois Central Railroad dealt with the loss of their pipe-fitter.

 Kinder was the star of the 1944 club, finishing 19-6 with a 2.80 ERA.
 Memphis lost in the seventh game of the playoff finals to Nashville, with Kinder taking the loss in the final game.
-The more famous player on the 1944 Memphis Chicks was outfielder Pete Gray, who led the league with a .344 batting average despite not having a right arm.
+The more famous player on the 1944 Memphis Chicks was outfielder Pete Gray, who put up a .333 batting average despite not having a right arm.
 At the end of the season, the contracts of Gray and Kinder were purchased by the St. Louis Browns, though Gray’s acquisition understandably garnered most of the headlines and press.
 Though Gray played the 1945 season with the Browns, Kinder did not, instead serving a year in the Navy, being discharged in March 1946.

 Kinder finally got to the big leagues with the Browns in 1946, just shy of his 32nd birthday.
 Fully matured, the right-hander stood 6-feet-1 and weighed 195 pounds, with penetrating blue eyes and sharp facial features that made him look much younger than he was.
 Mainly a mop-up pitcher as a rookie, Ellis got into 33 games and finished 3-3 with a 3.32 ERA.
 The following season he joined the starting rotation and began the year with five straight wins, but tailed off to 8-15 and a 4.49 ERA for the lowly Browns.
 His most famous moment in his rookie season might have been during a game in 1947 when a dead fish, likely dropped by a gull passing overhead, landed on the mound behind him as he prepared to pitch to Bobby Doerr in Fenway Park.